animatedmax/spring-data-geode/src/main/markdown/reference/cache.md

 <div class="paragraph">

-The “Example” Region explicitly refers to and exclusively uses the `serverPool`.
-The `AnotherExample` Region uses GemFire's `DEFAULT` Pool, which, again, was configured from the `locatorPool` based on the client cache bean definition’s `pool-name` attribute.
+The "Example" Region explicitly refers to and exclusively uses the `serverPool`.
+The `AnotherExample` Region uses GemFire's `DEFAULT` Pool, which, again, was configured from the `locatorPool` based on the client cache bean definition's `pool-name` attribute.

 </div>